Lady Jane Dawnay: Marriages and issue

 Upon marriage, she became styled as Her Grace The Duchess of Roxburghe.
 During her first marriage, the Roxburghe's resided at the Duke's ancestral family seat Floors Castle near Kelso in the Scottish Borders.
-Prince Andrew is godfather of her younger son Lord Edward and she in turn is godmother of Princess Beatrice.
-Prince Andrew proposed to Sarah Ferguson at Floors Castle and the Roxburghe's daughter Lady Rosanagh was a bridesmaid at their wedding in July 1986.
+Andrew Mountbatten Windsor is godfather of her younger son Lord Edward and she in turn is godmother of Princess Beatrice.
+Andrew Mountbatten Windsor proposed to Sarah Ferguson at Floors Castle and the Roxburghe's daughter Lady Rosanagh was a bridesmaid at their wedding in July 1986.

 The Duchess sued her husband for divorce in 1990, accusing him of adultery.
 After their divorce, the Duchess said of her first husband "boys will be boys".
 She remained popular with the townspeople of Kelso after her divorce.

 On 11 June 1996, she married Edward William Dawnay (born 10 February 1950), her second cousin through Hugh, 1st Duke of Westminster.
 They reside at Hillington Hall near King's Lynn, Norfolk and in Eaton Square, London.